 The monopolistic firm also does not achieve allocative efficiency.
 Allocative efficiency requires that:

 Price = Marginal Cost

-While monopolistic competitive firms achieve neither productive nor allocative efficiency, they do provide a variety of products.
-The greater the differentiation of the products, the greater the inefficiency.
-However, this greater diversity is more likely to satisfy consumer tastes, which leads to a more desirable market.
+Monopolistic competitive firms achieve neither productive nor allocative efficiency: the greater the differentiation of the products, the greater the inefficiency.
+However, monopolistic competition creates a greater variety of products and services, and this greater diversity is more likely to satisfy consumer tastes, which leads to a more desirable market.